Ode on a Grecian Urn: Structure

-"Ode on a Grecian Urn" is organized into ten-line stanzas, beginning with an ABAB rhyme scheme and ending with a Miltonic sestet (1st and 5th stanzas CDEDCE, 2nd stanza CDECED, and 3rd and 4th stanzas CDECDE).
+"Ode on a Grecian Urn" is organized into ten-line stanzas, beginning with an ABAB rhyme scheme and ending with a Miltonic sestet (1st and 5th stanzas CDEDCE; 2nd, 3rd, and 4th stanzas CDECDE).
 The same overall pattern is used in "Ode on Indolence", "Ode on Melancholy", and "Ode to a Nightingale" (though their sestet rhyme schemes vary), which makes the poems unified in structure as well as theme.
 The word "ode" itself is of Greek origin, meaning "sung".
 While ode-writers from antiquity adhered to rigid patterns of strophe, antistrophe, and epode, the form by Keats's time had undergone enough transformation that it represented a manner rather than a set method for writing a certain type of lyric poetry.
 Keats's odes seek to find a "classical balance" between two extremes, and in the structure of "Ode on a Grecian Urn", these extremes are the symmetrical structure of classical literature and the asymmetry of Romantic poetry.
 The use of the ABAB structure in the beginning lines of each stanza represents a clear example of structure found in classical literature, and the remaining six lines appear to break free of the traditional poetic styles of Greek and Roman odes.

 Keats's metre reflects a conscious development in his poetic style.
 The poem contains only a single instance of medial inversion (the reversal of an iamb in the middle of a line), which was common in his earlier works.
 However, Keats incorporates spondees in 37 of the 250 metrical feet.
 Caesurae are never placed before the fourth syllable in a line.
 The word choice represents a shift from Keats's early reliance on Latinate polysyllabic words to shorter, Germanic words.
 In the second stanza, "Ode on a Grecian Urn", which emphasizes words containing the letters "p", "b", and "v", uses syzygy, the repetition of a consonantal sound.
 The poem incorporates a complex reliance on assonance, which is found in very few English poems.
 Within "Ode on a Grecian Urn", an example of this pattern can be found in line 13 ("Not to the sensual ear, but, more endear'd") where the "e" of "sensual" connects with the "e" of "endear'd" and the "ea" of "ear" connects with the "ea" of "endear'd".